 If you don’t have a clear picture of what money is coming in each month or what your expenses are, how will you prepare?

-Here’s an example.?
-We’re going into February.?
-February in Ohio can be a snow train.?
+Here’s an example.
+Imagine it is February.
+February in Ohio can be a snow train.
 Have you budgeted for extra salt to treat sidewalks??
 Extra heating costs??
 A refill of your propane tank??
-Also, in February, our family has two birthdays and Valentine’s Day.?
+Also, in February, our family has two birthdays and Valentine’s Day.
 Budget for these special occasions ahead of time.

 More Budgeting Tips: